spray/sbt-revolver/README.md

 JRebel is a JVM `-javaagent` plugin that extends the root classloaders with the ability to manage reloaded classes.
 When a change to a class file is detected on disk JRebel loads the changed class into your running application.
-This is great for quickly bringing code changes live but also comes with some restriction that you should understand to use JRebel and _sbt-revolver_ effectively.
+This is great for quickly bringing code changes live but also comes with some restriction that you should understand in order to be able to use JRebel and _sbt-revolver_ effectively.

 When JRebel reloads a class `Foo` all the code of `Foo` is updated to the new version.
 However, all instances of `Foo` that already exist at the time of class reloading will remain alive in the JVMs heap.
 All fields of these objects will also remain unchanged.
 After reloading all methods called on `Foo` objects will be changed to their new implementations.
-If the new `Foo` contains instance fields that were not present in the old `Foo` these instance fields will **not be initialized** for all old `Foo` instances!
-Also, if you change the way that `Foo` instances are initialized then this change will only apply to `Foo` instances creates _after_ class reloading.
-All old instances that have been initialized by the "old" `Foo` will remain unchanged.
+If the new `Foo` class contains instance fields that were not present in the old `Foo` these instance fields will **not be initialized** for all old `Foo` instances!
+Also, if you change the way that `Foo` instances are initialized then this change will only apply to `Foo` instances created _after_ class reloading.
+All old instances that have been initialized by the old `Foo` will remain unchanged.

-A simple thing to remember when working with JRebel is that JRebel changes _code_, not data.
+The thing to remember when working with JRebel is that JRebel changes _code_, not data.
 All code running after class reloading will be the new code.
 Any code having run before class reloading will not be run again.

 More information about JRebel can be found in the [JRebel FAQ].